Quantum simulation of molecules in solution: Results

-We can read these results in light of multiple effects.
-First of all, as evidenced in the theory section, solvent effects are reproduced optimizing a perturbation operator whose contribution is captured by measuring only the 1-RDM.
-As such, the number of Pauli strings to measure is dramatically reduced.
-To better discuss this point we have reported the exact 1-RDM and the estimated 1-RDMs with the calculation in vacuum and in solution (see Fig. \ref{density_matrix}); further we have computed the trace distance, $D(\rho, \rho_{exp}) = \frac{1}{2} || \rho - \rho_{exp} ||_1$, between the theoretical and experimental 1-RDMs obtaining the same value of $D = 0.15$.
-As we can see a quantitative agreement between the density matrices is present.
-To get the same values for the trace distance is not surprising, since we are extracting the same quantity (in terms of measurements needed) corresponding to two matrices (the one obtained with the PCM-VQE and the one corresponding to the VQE) that differ only slightly from each other under the very same noise model.
-This is also shown by the reference values of the polarization energy and of the solvation free energy.
 On the other hand, moving to the estimated solvent effects, the outcome is soundly improved when only the polarization energy is considered.
 Such a result could be rationalized considering that when taking the difference between two values coming from two independent runs the errors due to the sampling of the 2-RDMs (that require a much larger number of Pauli strings to be measured) and the errors for each computed 1-RDM accumulate by propagating.
-Instead, when the solvation free energy is approximated with the polarization energy the errors arising from the sampling of the 2-RDM are not present; in addition we also avoid the combination of the errors coming from the subtraction of the two quantities.
-Since the latter are not correlated we do not expect cumulative effects but simply a propagation of more errors on the calculated quantity that further contributes to worsen the estimation of the solvation free energy.
+Instead, when the solvation free energy is approximated with the polarization energy the errors arising from the sampling of the 2-RDM are not present.
+In addition we also avoid the combination of the errors coming from the subtraction of the two quantities.
+Since the latter are not correlated we do not expect cumulative effects but simply a propagation of more errors on the calculated quantity that contribute to worsen the accuracy of the estimated solvation free energy.
+We point the reader to the SI for a more thorough analysis.
+We emphasise that all these results come from a combination of smaller numerical values of the matrix elements and a smaller number of Pauli words to be measured.

 Finally, it is important to stress that the accuracy w.r.t. the exact value could be further reduced applying the protocol shown in Ref.\cite{arute2020hartree} (both for $\Delta \mathcal{G}_{sol}$ and $U_{pol}$) that means post-selecting the measured values upon a total occupation number criterion and applying the McWeeny purification\cite{mcweeny1960some}.
 Here, since a technical optimization of the implementation goes beyond the purposes of this study, we only applied a normalization factor to the matrix elements of the 1-RDM to obtain the correct number of electrons when taking the trace.